jasoncosgrove47/jasoncosgrove47/README.md

 # Jason Cosgrove

-Principal scientist in computational medicine with a focus on **single-cell genomics, immuno-oncology, mathematical modelling and AI**.
+Principal scientist in computational medicine with a focus on **Computational and Systems Biology | AI | Drug Discovery**.
-I develop computational tools to analyze human health, disease and sporting performance.

 ---